Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 If a can of chickpeas (about 1.5 cups) give the confidence that dinner is only a few minutes away, think about if you had 4 or 5 cans (how much you get from 1 pound of dried chickpeas) worth of cooked chickpeas in your refrigerator.
 You can rest easy.

 Next, you’ll need to get your hands on some high quality chickpeas.
 Check out Thrive Market for all of your organic, non-GMO chickpea needs.
-Plus, get $20 in shopping credit when you purchase a Thrive Market membership through this link.
+Plus, get up to a $22 free gift when you purchase a Thrive Market membership through this link.